digits-dev/timfs/README.md

     - create rnd menu item
     - add / save ingredients
     - add / save packagings
-    - new ingredients and packagings will be forwarded to purchasing for item creation
+    - add new ingredients to **New Ingredients** Module
+    - create batching ingredients in **Batching Ingredients** Module
     - edit the rnd menu if they wish to
     - submit the rnd menu to next step (**publish**)

   - #### 💹 Marketing

     - edit and finalize the packagings that chef inputted
+    - add new packagings to **New Packagings** Module
     - view the food cost value only
     - individual ingredients are hidden
-    - create the menu
+    - create / udpate the menu
     - add the costing of the menu

   - #### 👍 Marketing Approver

+    - can talk to chef via comment section during food tasting
-    - can see details about the menu except the ingredients
+    - can see ingredients
     - can approve or reject the rnd menu item
+    - should add the release and end date after accounting approval

   - #### 💵 Purchasing (FOR ITEM CREATION) -> different module

     - should see all new items to be created
     - should not be able to see which menu the items are used
     - should create items in IMFS for new ingredients / packagings
+    - should tag all new ingredients / packagings
+    - after tagging, new ingredients and packagings should be updated

   - #### 🧾 Accounting
-    - same view as marketing
+    - should not see the ingredients
     - approve or reject
     - should not be able to approve until all ingredients and packagings are in IMFS